takanory/slides/20181109ploneconf/PITCHME.md

 Note:
 As you know, programmers dislike routine work.
+Yes, I hate too.

 +++

-## I want a Secretary!!!
+## I want someone!!!

 Note:
-to do my tiresome tasks instead
+to do my bothersome tasks on my behalf

 +++